wcanetti/pubsub-to-bq/README.md

     INSERT INTO <dataset>.customers_main VALUES (1002,'George','Bailey','gbailey@foobar.com',3600);
     INSERT INTO <dataset>.customers_main VALUES (1003,'Edward','Walker','ed@walker.com',3600);
     INSERT INTO <dataset>.customers_main VALUES (1004,'Anne','Kretchmar','annek@noanswer.org',3600);

+Note: you may also use the *schema_products_main.json* to also create the products main table and load initial data to do exactly the same excercise as we are going to do with the customers main table.

 As time goes by, the *customers_main* table will start having outdated information.
 To achieve immediate consistency and to show the current version of the data, this approach proposes to JOIN the MAIN table (*customers_main*) with the DELTA table (*customers_delta*) which contains the track of the changes that occured in the Postgres DB instance.